 Ecuador also has a private healthcare system that traditionally caters to wealthy citizens in urban areas and has experienced an increase in new private hospitals in recent years.
 While more expensive than the public system, private healthcare tends to provide a higher standard of care and wider range of services than public hospitals and clinics.
-Although public healthcare in
+Although public healthcare in Ecuador continues to evolve and expand access, rural areas tend to be underserved.
+In response, the government introduced

-Ecuador continues to evolve and expand access, rural areas tend to be underserved.
-In response, the government introduced one year of mandatory rural service for all healthcare professionals.
-As of 2022, Ecuador spent about 8% of GDP on healthcare, the same as the LAC average (8%), and much lower than the US (17%).
+1 year of mandatory rural service for all healthcare professionals.
+As of 2020, Ecuador spent about 8% of GDP on healthcare, just below the LAC average (9%), and much lower than the US (19%).